ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * is_active - boolean - Mandatory
 2. Responds with the Gender Type Code and Language Code for the Gender Type created successfully
 1. The component restricts the bulk creation of Master Data
-1. Respond to the source with the appropriate message
+1. Responds to the source with the appropriate message
 1. In case of Exceptions, system will trigger error messages as received from the Database.